JianingLi1225/Determinants-of-Wages/README.md

-# Analysing the factors influencing the wages of the US workforce: Education as the Strongest Factor While Gender and Race Reflect Inequalities
+# Analysing the Factors Influencing the Wages of the US Workforce in 2023: Higher Education and Male Gender as Key Determinants of Wage Increases Controlling for Region and Race

 ## Overview